The best firewood for fireplaces is a very interesting topic for those who are using fireplaces.

 You need a lot of firewood for burning so look for the kind of wood that grows in your local place.

-In general, Walnut wood or oak wood due to high density are long-lasting and make more heat.
+In general, Walnut wood or oak wood due to its high density is long-lasting and makes more heat.

 The walnut wood is very expensive for burning in the fireplace.